Ethical Leadership: Something to Consider

 Leadership and ethics go hand in hand.
-I am a fan of analogies so I present the following: perhaps ethics are the proverbial horse to the leadership carriage.
+I am a fan of analogies, so I present the following: perhaps ethics are the proverbial horse to the leadership carriage.
 Leadership cannot move without the ethical horse to pull it and/or guide it.

 We can further this idea and simplify by saying that ethics are nothing more than morals and/or principles that guide someone.
 Theoretically speaking, everyone is guided by some set of morals or principles, be they good or bad.
 So essentially, everyone has ethics, even though they are not always good per se.
 It’s the very old debate over what is right and what is wrong.
 Of course, we can probably all agree that you can have neither without action.

 “Good or bad” is merely a perception based on those who are doing the evaluation.
-Hence it is entirely possible for one to be guided by a set of principles they believe to be good, when the perception of others may suggest otherwise.
+Hence it is entirely possible for one to be guided by a set of principles they believe to be good when the perception of others may suggest otherwise.
 We see this interesting paradigm often in the world of politics.
 An example of this may be Communism versus Capitalism, where one side truly feels they are doing what is morally right for the betterment of the people, yet the other side often views the first as ignorant and out of touch.

 The foundations of our lives are constructed by many things that help us navigate the world around us.
 To an extent, we can become a product of our environment which may present the opportunity to skew the ethical substrate.
 Regardless of what occurs in our lives, this substrate is constantly calling at us.
-For many, it reminds us to not take what is not ours and to treat others like we prefer to be treated.
-For others, it is a reason to go against the grain and rebel from the common or simply to do something that is easier instead of “right”.
+For many, it reminds us not to take what is not ours and to treat others like we prefer to be treated.
+For others, it is a reason to go against the grain and rebel from the common or simply to do something that is easier instead of “right.”

 Can we have effective leaders without an “ethical” underpinning?
 No. Not really.
 Can we have effective leaders with an unethical underpinning?
 Absolutely.
-Take for example gangster Enoch “Nucky” Johnson, or Bernard L. Madoff for that matter.
+Take, for example, gangster Enoch “Nucky” Johnson or Bernard L. Madoff, for that matter.
 These people have ethics, but most would suggest that they are just not good ethics.

-I am also compelled to clarify and express that ethical virtues are not necessarily religious overtones.
+I am also compelled to clarify and express that ethical virtues do not necessarily have religious overtones.
 One can be deemed a good person with a strong moral character without being religious per se.
 Two very strong examples of this may be in folks like Thomas Jefferson or Ben Franklin, who believed in God but were not religious in a classical sense, or even “pure” men by some standards.
 Still, they were highly effective leaders and generally good men.
 Of course, this is my perception because they also committed treason against the crown.